lilianaba/project2-GD/README.md

 ```

-When I open the Tipsy website and I am asked my date of birth
-When My date of birth either will allow me to log in/sign up or restrict access to the website.
+Limit user acces to only over 18 years old.
-When I can create comments to a other posts.
+Be able to create comments to a other posts.
-When I can add a picture to my post.
+Be able to add a picture to my post.
-When I can upload a picture to my profile.
+Be able to create more bars and update status to close

 ```